TrellixVulnTeam/Phoenix-Assist_NCSH/README.md

 # Phoenix Assist
  This app simplifies the process of using Phoenix Miner, by dividing it into pieces.
-This app is a command-line application which works on Linux and Windows.
-Mac is not officially tested but has an installer which *may or may not work*.
+This app is a command-line application which works on Linux.

 ### Dependencies